 |Animator||Creates series of images of which movies, video games, and television commercials are comprised||$70,530|

 Bachelor's degree in Animation or Computer Graphics

-Employment and Training Administration, U.S. Department of Labor, O*NET Online (visited April 18, 2017).
+Sources: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook; Employment and Training Administration, U.S. Department of Labor, O*NET Online (visited October 12, 2018).